A discovery of a low-energy excess in cosmic-ray iron: an evidence of the past supernova activity in the Local Bubble: Discussion

 The likely source of the excess CR iron are the old SN remnants.
 In fact, the evidence of the past SN activity in the local ISM is abundant.
 The Local Bubble is a low density region of the size of $\sim$200 pc around the Sun filled with hot H\ {\sc i} gas that itself was formed in a series of SN explosions \citep[e.g.,][]{1999A&A...346..785S, 2011ARA&A..49..237F}.
 There are multiple reports of an excess of radioactive $^{60}$Fe found in the deep ocean sediments \citep{1999PhRvL..83...18K, 2004PhRvL..93q1103K, 2016PNAS..113.9232L, 2016Natur.532...69W}, in lunar regolith samples \citep{2009LPI....40.1129C, 2012LPI....43.1279F, 2014LPI....45.1778F}, and more recently in the Antarctic snow \citep{2019PhRvL.123g2701K}.
 Such deposits can be made by SN explosions in the solar neighborhood.
 Recent observation of $^{60}$Fe \citep[the half-life $\tau_{1/2}\sim2.6$ Myr,][]{2009PhRvL.103g2502R} in CRs by ACE-CRIS spacecraft \citep{2016Sci...352..677B} implies that the low-energy CRs from the most recent SN are still around.

 It is hard to establish the number of SNe events and their exact timing, but it is clear that there could be several events during the last $\sim$10 Myr at distances of up to 100 parsecs \citep{2016Natur.532...69W}.
 The most recent SN events in the solar neighborhood were 1.5--3.2 Myr and 6.5--8.7 Myr ago \citep{2015ApJ...800...71F, 2016Natur.532...69W}.
 The measured spread (width) of the signal is $\sim$1.5 Myr \citep{2015ApJ...800...71F}, which is too long for a single event.
 Each of these events could, in principle, consist of several consequent SN explosions separated by some 100 kyr, as an estimated time spread for a single SN, located at $\sim$100 pc from the Earth, is just $\sim$100--400 kyr and the travel time is $\sim$200 kyr.
 A detailed modeling by \citet{2016Natur.532...73B} indicates two SNe at distances 90--100 pc with the closest occurred 2.3 Myr ago and the second-closest exploded about 1.5 Myr ago, both with stellar masses of $\sim$9$M_\odot$.
+For discussions of other possible signatures of a local CR source see, e.g., \citet{PhysRevLett.121.251106} and \citet{Liu_2019}.

 The new-found excess in the Fe spectrum below $\sim$2 GV is therefore falling in line with other excesses in $^{60}$Fe.
 However, this is the first time when the excess is found in the spectrum of the element that is dominated by {\it stable species}, most notably $^{56}$Fe.
 Such an excess has implications for the spectra of fragmentation products of iron.
 However, it is too early to make predictions for them as we have to await for a confirmation of similar features in the spectra of sub-Fe species.